mikolalysenko/binary-search-bounds/README.md

 ### Rationale

 The main reason for using a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) or ordered set data structure instead of a hash map is to support fast predecessor/successor queries.
-Besides this library, I am aware of no other modules on npm which implement these semantics.
-As a result, if you
+Besides this library, I am aware of no other modules on npm which implement these semantics (making them effectively useless)!!!  `binary-search-bounds` corrects this sad state of affairs.

 ## Example